spring-jdbc-crud/simplejdbcmapper/README.md

   MultiEntity multiEntity = new MultiEntity().add(Order.class, "o").add(OrderLine.class, "ol");

   // Get the columns for your 'SELECT' using getMultiEntitySqlColumns().
-  // Using java String blocks makes the queries more readable.
+  // Using java text blocks makes the queries more readable.
   String sql = """
       SELECT %s
       FROM orders o